(ADD, ADHD and other disorders)

 Finally, real Help and Hope for people suffering from learning disorders.

-Join us for an informative and interactive tour of
+Join us for an informative consultation at the Learning Enhancement Center.

 Together we will explore drug-free solutions to